The Conditions of Physical Embodiment Enable Generalization and Care: Defining the conditions of embodiment: Death, Time, and Care

-What then is the optimal way in which an agent can fulfill its \textit{conatus} and ensure that homeostasis can be maintained over as long a time span as possible?
-One proposed approach is to ensure that the agent has maximal control over all of the relevant aspects of the environment state which have a bearing on that homeostasis. \emph{Empowerment}, an agent's capacity to effectively influence and determine future states of its environment, has been formalized in information-theoretic terms \citep{klyubin2005empowerment}.
-This capacity is fundamentally contingent upon the breadth and accessibility of the agent's affordance repertoire—the range of action possibilities whose effect it can perceive and actualize within its operational context.
-One example is the evolution of hands with opposable thumbs in humans, which enabled a significant increase in empowerment through the gained capacity to manipulate a wide array of physical objects for tool use with high precision.
+How can an embodied agent optimally ensure that homeostasis can be maintained over as long a time span as possible in an open-ended environment?
+One proposed approach is to ensure that the agent has maximal control over all of the relevant aspects of the environment which have a bearing on that homeostasis. \emph{Empowerment}, an agent's capacity to influence the variety of future states of its environment, has been formalized in information-theoretic terms \cite{klyubin2005empowerment}.
+Empowerment in this sense is a measure of the breadth and accessibility of the agent's affordance repertoire—the range of action possibilities whose effect it can perceive and actualize within its operational context.
+As an example, the evolution of hands with opposable thumbs in humans enabled a significant increase in empowerment through the gained capacity to manipulate a wide array of physical objects for tool use with high precision.

-There are direct links between empowerment and the avoidance of terminal states.
 Since any action from a terminal state results in the same state, such actions have no effect on subsequent states, a sufficient condition for zero empowerment.
-Thus, a larger quantity of empowerment can be understood to correspond in expectation to greater integrity of the agent through an increased capacity to maintain homeostasis.
-Likewise, greater empowerment also enables a decrease in vulnerability, as the agent can better avoid states which are likely to negatively impact its ability to maintain integrity.
-Taking inspiration from Nietzsche, we refer to the strategic pursuit of such control by embodied and mortal agents as a \textit{will-to-power}, which all homeostatically driven agents, by virtue of their underlying \textit{conatus}, must possess on some level in order to survive.
-Interestingly, and extending beyond what Nietzsche wrote about \textit{will-to-power}, care for others may emerge in part as a solution to extending an agent's \textit{conatus}—its striving to persist—beyond individual mortality: expanding the ``self'' to include spacetime horizons posed by empowering others in their homeostatic drives.
+Thus, a larger quantity of empowerment can be understood to correspond in expectation to greater integrity of the agent through an increased capacity to maintain homeostasis and avoid death.
+Indeed, since high empowerment entails not just control but \emph{optionality} (i.e. it measures the action-dependence of diverse future outcomes), empowered agents should avoid not just singular terminal states but trajectories expected to diminish future optionality more generally.
+Likewise, greater empowerment can enable a decrease in vulnerability, as the agent maintains more ways to avoid states which are likely to negatively impact its ability to maintain integrity.
+Importantly, the time horizon over which an agent evaluates empowerment significantly affects its behavior.
+Short-term empowerment will in general lead to different actions than long-term empowerment.
+Optimizing the likelihood of persistence over greater spatial and temporal scales in an open-ended environment can be framed as a problem of multiscale empowerment maximization.